As an employer, what are my obligations to temporary foreign workers?

 - make sure that the temporary workers have their work permit

 - make sure that the temporary workers follow the conditions and time limits outlined on their work permit

-- meeting your commitments to the temporary workers regarding wages, working conditions and the occupation that was listed in the offer of employment or Labour Market Impact Assessment (LMIA);
+- meet your commitments to the temporary workers regarding wages, working conditions and the occupation that was listed in the offer of employment or Labour Market Impact Assessment (LMIA);

-- ensuring that your business remains active during the period of the work permit validity;
+- ensure that your business remains active during the period of the work permit validity;

 - make sure that temporary workers aren’t charged any recruitment fees

 - access to health care services when injured or ill in the workplace

 - Who can apply for an open work permit?

 - Are there any conditions on my work permit?